 Child FIRST – Focus on Innovation and Redesign in Systems and Treatment

-Kendra Knudsen received her B.S. with honors from UCLA in 2013, majoring in Psychobiology and minoring in Disability Studies.
+|Kendra Knudsen (she/her/hers) received her B.S. with honors from UCLA in 2013, majoring in Psychobiology and minoring in Disability Studies.
 With a background in creativity research and community-based mental health services, Kendra is interested in the role of innovative design in disseminating and implementing mental health protocols within the community.|

-Kendal Reeder received her B.S. in Psychobiology from the University of California, Los Angeles in 2018.
+|Kendal Reeder (she/her/hers) received her B.S. in Psychobiology from the University of California, Los Angeles in 2018.
+She previously worked as an Organizational Research Assistant at the Child and Adolescent Services Research Center within the University of California, San Diego Department of Psychiatry.
 Her research interests center on applying dissemination and implementation science to promote the sustained delivery and accessibility of evidence-based mental health care in community settings.
 When she is not doing research, she enjoys cooking new recipes, hiking and camping, and enjoying the LA food and coffee scene.|

 |Ben Isenberg (he/him/his) received his B.A. in Psychology from Hamilton College in 2017 and his M.Ed. in Child Studies from Vanderbilt University in 2021.
 After undergrad, he spent two years coordinating a large-scale implementation and feasibility study at Massachusetts General Hospital.
 He is interested in the development of user-friendly clinical decision support systems and studying strategies to improve stakeholder buy-in and engagement in community mental health organizations.
 Outside of work Ben enjoys hiking, playing tennis, watching soccer, and brewing coffee.|